Spiral Model, Software Development Life Cycle, SDLC Models Overview, Incremental Models, Advantages of & Disadvantages of Spiral Model.

 • It reduces problems at all levels with direct consideration of risks.

-Disadvantage of Spiral Model
+Disadvantages of Spiral Model

 • It can be a costly model to use.